-Over 2019 we will be engaging people across the UK and Ireland with the ways in which physics and big data touch our lives.
+Over 2019 we are engaging people across the UK and Ireland with the ways in which physics and big data touch our lives.

 We are leading this initiative through our national public engagement programme, involving our member-run nations and branches and partner organisations across the UK and Ireland.

-This theme is also being explored through other avenues of IOP work, notably our work in education and through engagement with our membership.
+This theme is also being explored through other avenues, notably our work in education and through engagement with our membership.
 For example, we're getting schoolchildren talking about big data and meeting physicists working in data science, through the schools outreach project I’m a Scientist Get Me Out of Here.